 - anti-social sales and marketing practices relating to alcohol and tobacco

 - or violations of international conventions and norms in the areas of human rights, employment practices and climate change.

 We also declare that:

 - we currently hold no direct investments in extractor fossil fuel companies

 - we will never directly invest in these companies.

 The policy is reported on annually to the Board of Governors, Finance and Employment Committee and Audit Committee.

-We also publically publish a list of sectors in which we invest, to ensure transparency to staff, students and the public.
+We also publish publicly a list of sectors in which we invest, to ensure transparency to staff, students and the public.

-The university has a number of policies in place to ensure that sustainable procurement is embedded across the university, including:
+The university has a number of policies in place to ensure that sustainable procurement is embedded across the university's purchasing practices, including: